 Any student who is interested in Food Science Technology needs to look into North Dakota State University - Main Campus.
 Situated in Fargo, North Dakota, this institution is a logical option for students who enjoy the thrills of a large city.

 Every student who is interested in Food Science Technology has to check out University of Minnesota - Twin Cities.
-Based in Minneapolis, Minnesota, this university is optimum for young people who thrive in an urban setting.
+This school is among the largest schools in Minnesota.

 University of Missouri - Columbia is among your top options if you're planning on studying Food Science Technology.
 The surrounding area of a big city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.